SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - A bit of extra seriousness might lead to better 'results', but this can significantly take away from joy and community, so be careful what extent you're doing it to.
   + **Debating should not feel like studying.
 People shouldn't feel guilty for not putting in the work.
 People shouldn't be so turned off by the concept of having to output results that they don't enjoy the activity itself.**

 _Some people believe that even having 3 members is enough as long as they're constantly debating and grinding.
-(The debsoc did reach this point in 2021.)_
+(The debsoc did reach this point in 2020 I believe.)_
 Some of us believe that being more chill and having more people for fun, is worth it, even if it slows our improvement in debating.

 - A big reason people engage with the debate club is for community, for their friends, for fun with them, so I believe that people enjoying their chill time goes a long way in motivating them to debate more.